yousefjarbou/HealthyCrop-An-Ensemble-Based-Deep-Learning-System-for-Plant-Disease-Detection/README.md

-# HealthyCrop: An Ensemble-Based Deep Learning System for Plant Disease De
+# HealthyCrop: An Ensemble-Based Deep Learning System for Plant Disease Detection

 This repository contains the full implementation of **HealthyCrop**, an ensemble-based image classification system for detecting plant diseases from RGB leaf images.
 The system leverages the strengths of 7 state-of-the-art CNN architectures to maximize accuracy through majority voting.